 Policies relating to Infection Prevention and Control are available to all staff and are reviewed in line with the Infection Control inspection and are amended on an on-going basis as current advice, guidance, and legislation changes.

-Desks are clenil wiped down before and after each clinic.
+- Desks / equipment are clenil wiped down before and after each clinic by the clinician using the room.

 If you have any concerns about cleanliness or infection control within the Beccles Medical Centre, please report these to our reception staff.